 We plan to continue to invest in our research and development efforts, including hiring additional employees, to enhance existing products and develop new products.
-As a result, we expect that our research and development expenses will increase incrementally in absolute dollars in future periods.
+We expect continued similar levels of research and development expenses in future periods.
 We expect these expenses to vary from period to period as a percentage of revenue.

 Selling, general and administrative.
 Our selling, general and administrative expenses primarily consist of salaries and benefits for employees in our executive, accounting and finance, sales and marketing, operations, and human resource functions as well as professional services fees, such as consulting, audit, tax and legal fees, legal expenses related to intellectual property, general corporate costs, commercial sales functions, marketing, travel expenses, facilities, and IT.
-We expect that our sales, general and administrative expenses will continue to incrementally increase in absolute dollars, primarily due to increased headcount to support anticipated growth in the business and due to incremental costs associated with operating as a public company.
-Additionally, we expect increases in absolute dollars as we expand our commercial sales, marketing and business development teams, increase our presence globally and increase marketing activities to drive awareness and adoption of our platform.
+We expect continued similar levels of sales, general and administrative expenses.
+Additionally, we expect similar levels of expenses associated with commercial sales, marketing and business development teams.
 We expect these expenses to vary from period to period as a percentage of revenue.

 Change in fair value of contingent consideration.
 On September 28, 2018, the Company acquired substantially all the assets of the QPS division of PKI.
 As part of the acquisition, on September 28, 2018, the Company entered into a License Agreement with PKI.
-Under the terms of the License Agreement, the Company agreed to pay PKI certain royalties as a percentage of future sales of products from the QPS division, in exchange for a perpetual license of the right to produce and sell QPS products.
+Under the terms of the License Agreement, the Company agreed to pay PKI certain royalties as a percentage of future net sales of products and services that are covered by patent rights under the agreement, in exchange for a perpetual license of the right to produce and sell QPS products.
 This contingent consideration is subject to remeasurement.